Skip to content

 The Bottom Line

-LearnClash integrated study system showing 4 Dunlosky techniques mapped to the app: retrieval practice via every quiz question, spaced repetition via 3-stage Mems SRS at 7 and 90 days, interleaving via 6 topics per duel, and desirable difficulty via ELO-matched questions, with a central 3-minute duel loop connecting all four LearnClash applies 4 research-backed techniques in one 3-minute session.
+LearnClash integrated study system showing 4 Dunlosky techniques mapped to the app: retrieval practice via every quiz question, spaced repetition via 3-stage SRS at 7 and 90 days, interleaving via 6 topics per duel, and desirable difficulty via ELO-matched questions, with a central 3-minute duel loop connecting all four LearnClash applies 4 research-backed techniques in one 3-minute session.
 No scheduling.
 No flashcard stacks.
 Just duel.

 The three mistakes that undo all of this: